-What this playful copy ensures is that its users feel part of an ongoing conversation with a witty clever friend.
-With entertainment always at the heart of the message, it ensures that the user feels a sense of relationship with the platform.
-Added to this particular message was an inventive video that I watched about fives times before closing the update.
-So Discord is ensuring visual learners are catered to as well, and the mix of media gives a fully rounded experience to the senses.
-It’s these well thought out details that keeps Discord fun and true to its gaming roots.
+What this playful copy ensures is that its users feel part of an ongoing joke.
+They don’t want to ignore the messages (I don’t want to!)
+Aside from that, it was shared with an engaging inventive video that I watched about fives times before closing the update.
+It’s these small details that keeps Discord fun and true to its gaming roots.

 Further growth for Discord?

-December’s update also featured a video for people to share with family and friends who might struggle to use the platform, which is a telling glimpse into its future.
-We already know that Discord has expanded into the university space, and I think it’s only a matter of time before not-for-profits and charities start to use it.
-The tool could be especially useful for collaborative campaigns where representatives from different organisations are involved.
+December’s update also featured a video for people to share with family and friends who might struggle to use Discord, which is a telling glimpse into its future.
+We already know that Discord has expanded into the university space, and I think it’s only a matter of time before not-for-profits and charities pick it up for both internal communication, and project based causes – could be especially useful for collaborative campaigns where representatives from different organisations are involved.

-A quick search suggests they are on the way, and gamers are already using Discord to fundraise for good causes.
-It’s probably only a matter of time before the corporate world at large follows suit, and I am reliably informed by a friend that it was recently raised in a work meeting as a potential tool in a commercial environment.
+A quick search suggests they are on the way, and in fact gamers are already using Discord to fundraise for good causes.
+It’s probably only a matter of time before the corporate world at large follows suit and I am reliably informed by a friend of mine that it was raised in their work meeting recently as a potential chat client.
 Slack had better watch their backs.

-In a chat client like Slack or Discord, all the internal communication on your projects are in one place in their dedicated spaces, not strands of emails (a nightmare if someone is on leave).
-You can pin your important messages and documents in the chat so they are easy to find and search.
-And why use Zoom when you can even have video and voice calls within the app?
+In a chat client like Slack – or Discord – the dedicated channels for your projects have all the conversations take place there instead.
+That way all the internal communication on your projects are in one place, not strands of emails (a nightmare if someone is on leave), and you can pin your important messages and documents in the chat, so they are easy to find and search.
+You can even have video and voice calls within the app.

-The working from home situation saw that Slack use also surged by 25% in the early part of 2020.
-While these two particular channels are currently pitched towards different markets, with one being community focussed, the other business, Discord is an open source platform, so is free.
-Slack has a free version, and its pricing is quite competitive but it has its limitations – for instance, the free version will not allow you to search back through old messages limitlessly.
+The WFH situation saw Slack use surge by 25% in the early part of 2020, and that’s pretty much why Discord has grown beyond its target market in the last year too.
+Whilst the channels are currently pitched towards different markets, one community focussed, the other for business, Discord currently being an open source platform is free.
+Slack has a free version, and its pricing is competitive but it has its limitations – the free version will not allow you to search back through old messages limitlessly.

-I can’t help feel that it’s only a matter of time before Discord gains ground in the corporate space.
-At the moment choosing Discord means foregoing Slack’s handy plugins and integrations, but again I think eventually it will, and a good development team can be pretty creative in addressing those solutions.
-Discord offers an upgrade through Discord Nitro, which is meant to enhance user experience allowing bigger file uploads, and, most importantly, emoji upgrades.
+I can’t help feel that it’s only a matter of time before Discord gains ground in this space.
+At the moment choosing Discord over Slack means foregoing the handy plugins of Slack and integrations carried by Slack, but again I think eventually it will, and a good development team can be pretty creative in addressing those solutions.
+Discord does offer an upgrade through Discord Nitro, which is meant to enhance user experience allowing bigger file uploads (and most importantly, emoji upgrades).
 And it has promised further innovation this year.

-It will be interesting to see how it navigates its potential expansion into the corporate world, balancing the relationship it has with its gaming and tech communities, who may meet a potential change in Discord’s audiences with cynicism.
-It also potentially means a good deal of mums and dads joining the platform, bad news for teen gamers maybe, and we all know the youth pretty much jumped ship when that happened with Facebook.
+It will be interesting to see how it navigates its potential expansion into the corporate world, balancing the relationship it has with its gaming and tech communities.
+That potentially means a good deal of mums and dads joining the platform, bad news for teen gamers maybe, and we all know the youth pretty much jumped ship when that happened with Facebook.

 Written by Jade Zienkiewicz, Content and Services Director at Phlashweb.

-Jade is a copywriter and content creator with a background in communications and marketing for the creative industries, digital content and platforms.
-She’s a fan of brands with personality.
+Jade is a copywriter and communications professional with a background in the creative industries, project management and digital content.